 In addition to these courses, a standardized training in the ethical treatment of human subjects is a requirement for graduation.

 Specialization areas are unique concentrations chosen by the student and adviser based on a knowledge base or set of skills desired.
 These courses are selected from the Friedman School of Nutrition Science and Policy, the School of Medicine and the Sackler School of Graduate Biomedical Sciences.
-Examples of areas of specialization include: cellular and molecular biology, epidemiology, policy, immunology, and physiology.
+Examples of areas of specialization include: bioinformatics, cellular and molecular biology, epidemiology, policy, immunology, and physiology.

 Courses are chosen as electives in an area of specialization.
 Students are encouraged to do Directed Study courses, which are independent studies under the supervision of the Friedman School of Nutrition Science and Policy faculty members.
 Directed Study courses are in the form of lab training, data analysis and interpretation, and literature reviews, among others.